Six Hillary Clinton Scandals That WikiLeaks Exposed

 Tanden wrote, “It worries me more that she doesn’t seem to know what planet we are all living in at the moment.”

+Questionable fundraising.
 Even staffers on the Clinton campaign were nervous about the optics of raising money from “bundlers” who were lobbyists registering under the Foreign Agents Registration Act.

 Mook initially thought it was a bad idea.
 But Dennis Cheng, the campaign’s fundraising director, challenged that in an April 2015 email: “I feel like we are leaving a good amount of money on the table (both for primary and general, and then DNC and state parties) … and how do we explain to people that we’ll take money from a corporate lobbyist but not them; that the Foundation takes $ from foreign govts but we now won’t.”

-After that email and after talking with campaign counsel Marc Elias, Mook wrote, “in a complete U-turn, I’m ok just taking the money and dealing with any attacks.
-Are you guys ok with that?”
+After that email and after talking with campaign counsel Marc Elias, Mook wrote, “In a complete U-turn, I’m OK just taking the money and dealing with any attacks.
+Are you guys OK with that?”

-Replied Palmieri: “Take the money!!”
+Replied Palmieri, “Take the money!!”

+Media collusion.
 Aside from the Clinton campaign, perhaps no other group comes off worse in the emails dumped by WikiLeaks than the media.

 Brent Budowsky, a columnist from The Hill, frequently offered advice to Podesta.
-At one point, he suggested that he had written pro-Sanders columns to build up credibility with his supporters so he would be in a strong position to persuade them to back Clinton after she had won the nomination.
+At one point, he suggested he had written pro-Sanders columns to build up credibility with his supporters so he would be in a strong position to persuade them to back Clinton after she had won the nomination.

 Former Democratic National Committee Chairwoman Donna Brazile, who has since returned to that role, used her position as a CNN commentator to tip off the campaign about a potentially tricky question that Clinton would get about the death penalty at a town hall forum that was to be broadcast by the network.